 I am a final-year Ph.D.
 Student at UC San Diego and Graduate Researcher in the Digital Health Technologies Lab under the supervision of Dr. Edward Wang.
 I am passionate about the intersection of human-machine interactions, engineering, and user-centered design.
-My research areas include Human-Computer Interaction (HCI), User-Centered Design, User Experience (UX), digital health systems, telehealth, AI and health sensing.
-My thesis aims to transform interactions between healthcare practitioners and their stakeholders in telehealth consultations through an AI-mediated patient triaging system.
+My research areas include Human-Computer Interaction (HCI), User-Centered Design, User Experience (UX), digital health systems, telehealth, and AI for women's health.
+My thesis aims to transform interactions between healthcare practitioners and stakeholders in telehealth consultations through an AI-mediated patient triaging system to facilitate lactation support.

-I was a former UX research intern at Qualcomm, working towards usability testing and how to reduce the effects of cybersickness in extended reality (XR) devices, integrating between UX and engineering teams for better systems.
+I have experience building interfaces for patient management systems (EHR) following healthcare regulations.
+In the Summer of 2022, I was a UX research intern at Qualcomm, working towards usability testing and how to reduce the effects of cybersickness in extended reality (XR) devices, integrating between UX and engineering teams for better systems.
 In the summer of 2018, I was a research intern at Microsoft Research in the clinical sensing and analytics group, working on techniques for racially fair PPG sensing on wrist-worn devices.

 Breast pain is one of the most common reasons for breastfeeding patients to reach out to their providers, seeking ways to mediate their pain and solve the issue.
 Our pain assessment application allows the patient to solicit remote guidance from their provider (i.e., lactation consultant (LC)) by informing details about their pain and providing an image of the wounded area.
 An AI pipeline analyzes the image for a quality check and pre-determines the possible condition of the patient, reporting this data to the healthcare provider and providing the patient temporary guidance to mitigate the issue while the patient waits for the provider’s contact.
 At the same time, the LC receives patient reports in order of severity so they know who to prioritize first.